mrkaleArduinoLib/gbj_tm1637/README.md

 <a id="initLastResult"></a>
 ## initLastResult()
 #### Description
-The method sets internal status of recent processing of a controller code to success with value of macro [gbj\_tm1637::SUCCESS](#constants).
+The method sets internal status of recent processing of a controller code to success with value of constant [gbj\_tm1637::SUCCESS](#constants).
 It is usually called right before any operation with the controller in order to reset the internal status.

 #### Syntax
     void initLastResult();